szanata/relic_logs/README.md

 ### 3. Options

-Same as the other implementations
+Same as the other implementation

 ### 4. Setup routes